storybookjs/react-native/addons/addon-contexts/README.md

 wrapping behaviour can be useful in some cases; for instance, in the above example, we are wrapping stories under `styled-componnets` and `material-ui` theme providers.

-Note, typically, components are `Providers` from [React Context API](https://reactjs.org/docs/context.html).
+Typically, components are `Providers` from [React Context API](https://reactjs.org/docs/context.html).
 However, it is really up to you and have no limitation for your use cases.

 ---